 Swing traders generally experience more risk in comparison to day traders, as the positions they hold are open for longer periods than day traders.
 However, this trading method often requires less time commitment as trades typically last for several weeks.

 Scalping bitcoin is a trading strategy that involves placing frequent trades over extremely short periods, sometimes just minutes long.
 Scalping traders attempt to capitalise on small market movements.

 When scalping bitcoin, you should always have a clear exit strategy, as one trading loss could counteract any small gains you have made.
 With discipline, scalping bitcoin can be a lower risk trading strategy.
 This is because spreading your capital over a large number of small trades diversifies your capital risk.

 The platform you trade on can make a huge difference to your ability to analyse and execute trades efficiently.
-Our trading platform is suited to all levels of experience, and can easily be modified to suit your specific trading needs.
+Our online trading platform, Next Generation, is suited to all levels of experience, and can easily be modified to suit your specific trading needs.

 Our platform won the award for Best Platform Features, and was ranked highest for charting, based on user satisfaction among spread betters, FX and CFD traders in the 2019 Investment Trends report1.
 Equipped with over 100 technical indicators and an abundance of chart patterns and types, you can access all the relevant features you need to conduct thorough technical analysis.

 You can trade on the go with our powerful mobile trading applications for iPhone, Android and iPad.
 Trade on bitcoin prices from the comfort of your phone, with over 40 technical indicators and full order ticket functionality.